swarmfund/swarm-network-governance/GAPs/GAP_ 1580561720_Council_Duties_Upgrade.md

 8. To always represent in its best abilities and in good faith, the vision, adoption, interests, improvements and value of the Swarm Network and its staking functionalities.

-9. To publish all multi-signature wallets addresses (and any other wallet or asset) owned by the Swarm Foundation and the Swarm Treasury.
+9. To publish all multi-signature wallets addresses (and any other wallet or asset) for the Swarm Treasury.
 It is the Swarm Council’s duty to keep an up-to-date identity record of the respective owners of such signatures.

 10. To publish, describe, update and maintain available on the Swarm Network’s website, all the tools developed or being developed by the Swarm Network and the current completion status.

-11. To record, archive and maintain available any invoice, contract or payment being authorised, or paid by the Swarm Foundation.
+11. To record, archive and maintain available any invoice, contract or payment being authorised, or paid by the Swarm Network through its Treasury.

-12. To record and preserve details of all future SWM tokens being exchanged for any and all other units of value by the Swarm Foundation as a way of rebalancing the Swarm Treasury.
+12. To record and preserve details of all future SWM tokens being exchanged for any and all other units of value by the Swarm Network and its Treasury as a way of rebalancing its funds.
 To provide details of such actions to the community no later than 30 days after the exchange.

-13. To commit time and effort, to the best of its abilities, in actively researching, evaluating and developing strategies and proposals dedicated to the long-term vision and adoption of the Swarm Network, and towards the long-term funding of the Swarm Foundation.
+13. To commit time and effort, to the best of its abilities, in actively researching, evaluating and developing strategies and proposals dedicated to the long-term vision and adoption of the Swarm Network, and towards the long-term funding of the Swarm Network.

 14. To commit, to the best of its abilities, to regularly stay in touch with the community and demonstrate availability towards developers and users adopting the Swarm Network.